ypaulsussman/yblog/content/other_peoples_lines.md

 Only the hypocrite is really rotten to the core. -Hannah Arendt, historian and philosopher (1906-1975)

-If we let things terrify us, life will not be worth living. –Lucius Annaeus Seneca, philosopher and writer (c.
+If we let things terrify us, life will not be worth living. -Lucius Annaeus Seneca, philosopher and writer (c.
 3 BCE - AD 65)

 If you want me to weep, you must first feel grief yourself. -Horace, poet (65-8 B.C.)

 Liberty is, to the lowest rank of every nation, little more than the choice of working or starving. -Samuel Johnson, lexicographer (1709-1784)

 We can scarcely hate any one that we know. -William Hazlitt

 I never think of the future.
 It comes soon enough. -Albert Einstein, physicist, Nobel laureate (1879-1955)

 We are all of us more or less echoes, repeating involuntarily the virtues, the defects, the movements, and the characters of those among whom we live. -Joseph Joubert, essayist (1754-1824)

 Custom reconciles us to everything. -Edmund Burke